NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     file (filename is ``<path>-model_coeffs.txt``).

 --model-coeffs <string of space-separated numbers>
-    Use the model coefficients specified as a list of numbers in quotes.
+    Use the reflectance model coefficients specified as a list of numbers in quotes.
 For example:

     * Lunar-Lambertian: O, A, B, C, would be ``"1 -0.019 0.000242 -0.00000146"``